Wine collector loses U.S. appeal of counterfeiting conviction

 On appeal, Kurniawan argued among other things that evidence secured from a warrantless search of his home following his arrest in 2012 should have been suppressed and that his 10-year prison sentence was unreasonable.

+Jerome Mooney, Kurniawan’s lawyer, said in an email he was “disappointed” with the ruling and would discuss it with his client before taking further actions.

-Prosecutors said Kurniawan, from 2004 to 2012, engaged in a systematic scheme to defraud collectors and others by selling counterfeit bottles of rare and expensive wine.
+Prosecutors said that from 2004 to 2012, Kurniawan engaged in a systematic scheme to defraud collectors and others by selling counterfeit bottles of rare and expensive wine.

 Kurniawan produced hundreds of counterfeit bottles through a fake wine factory out of his home in California, using empty rare bottles, printing fake labels and spending thousands of dollars on traditional French wax, prosecutors said.